zepingyu0512/zepingyu0512.github.io/_pages/about.md

 I am a PhD researcher at the University of Manchester, supervised by Prof. Sophia Ananiadou.
 Previously, I worked as an NLP research engineer at Tencent Technology in Shanghai.
 I received my Bachelor's and Master's degrees from Shanghai Jiao Tong University, supervised by Prof. Gongshen Liu.

-My research topic is **Interpreting and Improving Large Language Models -- From Internal Mechanisms to Reliable and Capable Systems**.
+My research topic is **Understanding and Improving Large Language Models**.
 My primary methodology follows a diagnose-and-improve paradigm: I first analyze why LLMs fail, and then design targeted methods or architectural modules to enhance their capabilities, for example in latent multi-hop reasoning and catastrophic forgetting.

-<span style="color:purple;">I am actively seeking Research Scientist and Applied Scientist positions starting in Fall 2026.
-Please feel free to contact me at zepingyu@foxmail.com if you have any suitable openings!</span>

 # 📝 Research Interests